Last updated on May 23rd, 2023 at 06:29 am

-No matter what, the quality of air inside your RV matters, whether you’re taking your rig out for the weekend or planning to live in it full time.
+No matter what, the quality of air inside your RV matters.
+Whether you’re taking your rig out for the weekend or planning to live in it full-time, you don’t want to have any regrets.
 Pay attention to your body when you’re inside a new trailer or motorhome.
 Listen to it, and you may save yourself some pain (literally!).

 Why Would My RV Have Formaldehyde In It?

 As I mentioned above, formaldehyde isn’t a product that is unfamiliar to us.
 It is used in so many things, including most building materials.
 Your RV, whether new or old, has probably been built with products containing traces of formaldehyde.

 Unfortunately, some RV manufacturers are returning to building materials that used to be banned for travel-trailer use.
 These materials are cheap and easy to procure, as well as lighter and sturdier in dramatic temperature changes.
 But they are not being tested or regulated at a federal level, and no one is regulating air quality inside RVs.

 This poses a serious problem for RV consumers.
 RV purchases are serious investments, and it doesn’t feel right to buy a brand-new product that could make you and your family ill!

 It’s A Cheaper Manufacturing Option

 Without regulations being enforced on RV building materials, devastating things can happen.
 For example, thousands of people who received trailers after Hurricane Katrina developed symptoms of formaldehyde exposure.
 This was simply because FEMA thought testing the trailers would be too much work for them to do.
 Can you believe that?!